Can cancer be prevented?

 Is prevention a guarantee?

-Preventing cancer doesn’t work in the same way as preventing infectious diseases by injecting vaccines.
+Preventing cancer doesn’t work in the same way as preventing infectious diseases with vaccines.

 ‘Healthy living’ is not a cast-iron guarantee against cancer.
-Instead, it "reduces the risk" of the disease - it heavily stacks the odds of avoiding it in our favour.
+But it stacks the odds in your favour, by reducing the risk of developing the disease.

 For example, we know that it’s possible for a heavy smoker to live a cancer-free life, while someone who never touches cigarettes could develop lung cancer.
-But if we look at the UK as a whole, we can clearly see that non-smokers are far less likely to develop cancer than smokers.
+But lots of large long-term studies clearly show that people who have never smoked are far less likely to develop or die from cancer than smokers.

 In the same way, careful drivers cannot guarantee that they will never get into an accident due to events beyond their control, but they are much less likely to do so than reckless ones.